-When a valid CAN wake-up pattern is detected on the bus, wake-up bit CW in the Transceiver event status register is set (see Table 21) and pin RXD is driven LOW.
+When a valid CAN wake-up pattern is detected on the bus, wake-up bit CW in the Transceiver event status register is set (see Table 22) and pin RXD is driven LOW.
+If the SBC was in Sleep mode when the wake-up pattern was detected, V1 is enabled to supply the microcontroller and the SBC switches to Standby mode via Reset mode.

-6.6.3 CAN control and Transceiver status registers
+6.7.3 CAN control and Transceiver status registers